EricaLinaG/Emacsn/README.md

 ### Running emacs client to a server

+If you've got a named server running you can connect to it like this.

 Create a new frame, connect to the socket and use vanilla emacs as fallback

     emacsclient -c -s exwm -a emacs